 The town’s namesake is entrepreneur Faxon Dean Atherton.
 A successful lumber and land investor, his fortune increased significantly with the California Gold Rush.
-In 1860, he moved his family to San Francisco, and then eventually further south to a 640-acre country estate near Menlo Park.
-Mr. Atherton is credited as the first to establish a country home on the Peninsula.
-The custom was soon followed by other prominent San Franciscan families (such as the Selbys and Stanfords).
+In 1860, he moved his family to San Francisco.
+Eventually, they moved further south to a 640-acre country estate near Menlo Park.
+Mr. Atherton established the first country home on the peninsula.
+Other prominent San Franciscan families, such as the Selbys and Stanfords, soon followed.

-Originally the area was called Fair Oaks (after a nearby railroad station that still stands).
-When property owners (who desired to maintain the strictly residential nature of their community) filed for incorporation in 1923, it was discovered that there was already a Sacramento suburb named Fair Oaks.
-The decision was then made to honor the first settler in the south peninsula and name the town Atherton.
+Originally, the area was called Fair Oaks, after a nearby railroad station that still stands.
+Property owners, who desired to maintain the strictly residential nature of their community, filed for incorporation in 1923.
+However, a Sacramento suburb already existed named Fair Oaks.
+So, the town became “Atherton,” to honor the first settler in the south peninsula.

 For a more thorough history, dig into a copy of Under The Oaks – Two Hundred Years in Atherton by Pamela Gullard and Nancy Lund.

 Holbrook-Palmer Park is 22 tree-covered acres and the only park in Atherton.
-Left to the town by Olive Holbrook-Palmer in 1958, historic buildings on the grounds include the Main House, Jennings Pavilion, and Carriage House, all of which can be rented out for private events.
+Olive Holbrook-Palmer left it to the town in 1958.
+The Main House, Jennings Pavilion, and Carriage House are the historic buildings on the grounds.
+All are rented out for private events.
 Walking paths wind around beautiful garden areas.
 There is a par course, ball fields and tennis courts.
 Recreational programs are also provided.

-The Atherton Train Station is a short walk away from Holbrook-Palmer Park and right next door to Atherton Police Department.
+The Atherton Train Station is a short walk away from Holbrook-Palmer Park.
+It is right next door to the town’s Police Department.
 Only open on weekends, it serves (32) Saturday and (28) Sunday local Caltrains (but not the Baby Bullet trains).

-For Frank Lloyd Wright fans, there is the Arthur F. Mathews House (although privately owned and no tours are available).
-Surrounded by oak trees and well-hidden from street view, it was designed in 1950 in the red brick and wood Usonian-style.
-Per blueprints sold at a 2013 auction, it was constructed in a diamond-shape layout, with two separate but parallel wings connected at an angle by a central dining area and workspace which are walled by windows that overlook a large terrace.
-Philippine mahogany built-ins were installed in the home.
-It is one of only two Wright houses in San Mateo County (the other is the Sidney Bazett House in Hillsborough).
+For Frank Lloyd Wright fans, there is the Arthur F. Mathews House, designed in 1950 in the red brick and wood Usonian-style.
+Oak trees surround the home and keep it well-hidden from street view.
+The construction is in a diamond-shape layout.
+It has two separate but parallel wings.
+Walls of windows in the central dining area and workspace overlook a large terrace.
+The home has Philippine mahogany built-ins.
+It is one of only two Wright houses in San Mateo County.

-The Watkins-Cartan House is another historical building and an interpretation of Gothic Revival architecture.
-Built in 1866 for Commodore James Thomas Watkins, captain of the Pacific Mail Steamship Company, it is the only remaining example of homes established by San Francisco elite who then commuted via the newly built railroad.
-The vast grounds were landscaped by the Cartan family who acquired the house in 1945.
+The Watkins-Cartan House is another historical building.
+It is an interpretation of Gothic Revival architecture, built in 1866 for Commodore James Thomas Watkins.
+He was the captain of the Pacific Mail Steamship Company.
+It is the only remaining example of homes established by San Francisco elite who then commuted via the newly built railroad.
+The Cartan family, who acquired the house in 1945, landscaped the vast grounds.

 There are also several tracts of contemporary Joseph Eichler homes to boast about, mostly in the Lindenwood neighborhood of northeastern Atherton.

-The Holbrook-Palmer Recreation Park Foundation is a non-profit organization formed in 1968 to host activities, along with other charitable and educational programs, to encourage community awareness and use of the park.
-Friends Of The Holbrook-Palmer Park Foundation (formerly the Atherton Dames) is the fundraising arm of the Holbrook-Palmer Park Foundation.
+The Holbrook-Palmer Recreation Park Foundation is a non-profit organization formed in 1968.
+The foundation hosts activities, along with other charitable and educational programs, to encourage community awareness and use of the park.
+The Friends Of The Holbrook-Palmer Park Foundation (formerly the Atherton Dames) is the fundraising arm of the foundation.

-The Atherton Arts Foundation, a 501(c)3 public benefit corporation, was formed in 2009 to originally support the activities of the Atherton Arts Committee.
-As of 2013, the Arts Foundation became the sole organization responsible for the acquisition and display of art within Atherton.
-Art shows, musical events and educational programs are sponsored by the Art Foundation.
-Local artists are also supported; they are provided with space for shows/ classes in its Holbrook-Palmer Park facility.
+The Atherton Arts Foundation, is a 501(c)3 public benefit corporation, is the sole organization responsible for the acquisition and display of art within Atherton.
+Besides art shows, the Art Foundation sponsors musical events, educational programs, and local artists.
+Space is also provided for local artist’s shows and classes in the Holbrook-Palmer Park facility.

 Historical archives are organized and stored by the Atherton Heritage Association, which also provides historical information to the town council.

-The Atherton Tree Committee is a volunteer, non-profit, community-based organization formed in 1989 with the goal to preserve the trees of Atherton – native live oaks, white oaks, cedars, redwoods, pines, and bays, to name a few.
-The Committee educates residents on tree care and replacement, provides landscaping guidance of public lands, and encourages overall appreciation and protection of its urban forest.
+The Atherton Tree Committee is a volunteer, non-profit, community-based organization, Formed in 1989 it’s goal is to preserve the town’s trees – native live oaks, white oaks, cedars, redwoods, pines, and bays, to name a few.
+The Committee educates residents on tree care and replacement.
+It provides landscaping guidance of public lands, and encourages overall appreciation and protection of its urban forest.

 The Atherton Civic Interest League is a community-based, non-profit organization founded by civic leaders in 1946.
-Its mission is to improve the quality of life in Atherton.
-Many prominent Atherton residents have served on the ACIL’s Board of Directors.
+Its mission is to improve the town’s quality of life.
+Many prominent residents have served on the ACIL’s Board of Directors.